zalando-incubator/kube-ingress-aws-controller/README.md

 ### Creating Load Balancers

 When the controller learns about new ingress resources, it uses the host specified in it to automatically determine the most specific certificate to use.
-An example ingress is the following:
+An example ingress:

 ```
 apiVersion: extensions/v1beta1